• Skip to primary navigation

 Whether you use the Instant Pot or the stovetop method for cooking the eggs, the trick to making perfect shells for Easter egg dying is to not overcrowd your pan.

-I prefer the stovetop method and add 1 teaspoon of kosher salt to the boiling water.
+I prefer the stovetop method and add 1 tsp of kosher salt to the boiling water.
 This helps the eggs seal if one develops a minor crack during the boiling process.

 Hard Boiled Egg Recipes